feedjira/feedjira/README.md

 ### Adding attributes to only one class

-If you want to add attributes for only on class you simply have to declare them in the class
+If you want to add attributes for only one class you simply have to declare them in the class

     # Add some GeoRss information
     require 'lib/feedzirra/parser/rss_entry'